xMartin/php-introduction/04_objects_and_classes.md

 }
 ```

+To access a property of an object, PHP uses the `->` operator, so `$my_address->street` means "the `street` property of the object in the variable `$my_address`".

-That's tedious and not very easy to read.
+But setting every single property is tedious and not very easy to read.
 What, if we could set it all at once?
 We'll need to add something to the class to do that.

 ```php
 <?php